Sentencing & Penalties for a Class I Felony in Wisconsin

 The most important thing to do when facing a felony charge is to know the system.
 This often means having an attorney who can coach you through your initial appearance and make sure you know all of your options.
 Any criminal trial is a nerve-wracking experience, but you should never assume that whatever the prosecution offers you is your only way out.

 Grieve Law always creates defenses to give you the best chance of winning at court.
 For Class I felonies, we’ll often begin by investigating if the prosecution has probable cause to accuse you of a felony during the preliminary hearing.
 Without probable cause, they cannot advance your case to trial.
 Grieve will analyze the police and court records to determine if your rights were violated during the arrest or pre-trial booking process.
 If a mistake was made before trial, a motion hearing can be called to dismiss the charges.
-These are tactics Grieve might use with other felony and misdemeanor violations as well.
+These are tactics Grieve uses with other felony and misdemeanor violations, as well.

 For drug charges, Grieve Law will carefully review your arrest, the search, and any statements you made to police officers.
 If your rights were violated during any of these events, it might make the prosecutor’s evidence inadmissible in court.
-Grieve will also look for evidence of entrapment, which also prevents the state from charging you with drug possession.
+Grieve will also look for evidence of entrapment, which would prevent the state from charging you with drug possession.
 For Possession with Intent drug charges, the prosecution must show you intended to distribute the drugs to charge you with a felony.
 Grieve Law knows how hard it is to prove intent, and disproving intent can massively reduce drug possession charges.

 Because many Class I felonies are more extreme cases of behavior that can also be charged as a misdemeanor, trying to reduce the charges down to misdemeanors is an effective tactic.
 If you are not charged with any felonies, you cannot have your civil rights restricted and won’t serve time in state prison.
 Misdemeanors can also be erased from your criminal record through the expungement process.